basu4229/E-Commerce-Return-Refund-Analysis-Dashboard-Project/README.md

 Average Return Days
 Average Discount %

-This page helps identify products and subcategories that may require operational or product-level action.
+This gives the business a way to move from an overall dashboard view into specific products that may require attention.

+📐 Analytical Techniques Used

+This project focuses heavily on the analytical layer rather than simply creating attractive visuals.

+🔹 MoM Analysis

+Previous-month calculations are used to show movement in KPI performance.

+Directional arrows are displayed below KPI cards to make the change easier to interpret.

+🔹 Pareto Analysis

+Return reasons are ranked and converted into cumulative percentages to identify the few causes responsible for the largest share of returned units.

+🔹 Heatmap Analysis

+A subcategory × return-reason matrix uses conditional formatting to highlight high-intensity problem areas.

+🔹 Product Risk Analysis

+Product return rates are compared against a benchmark to identify potential high-risk products.

+🔹 Dynamic KPIs

+TOPN-based DAX measures dynamically identify:

+Top Return Category
+Top Return Reason

+These values respond to the selected filters.

+🔹 Volume Filtering

+Low-volume products are removed from risk-focused visuals to reduce the chance of drawing conclusions from insufficient data.

 🔎 Key Findings

-Based on the dashboard:
+The dashboard highlights several areas worth investigating.

-1. Return rate is significant
+1. Returns represent a significant operational issue

-The dashboard shows 3,100 total orders and 745 return orders, resulting in a 24.03% return rate.
+With 3,100 orders and 745 returned orders, the return rate stands at 24.03%.

-That means roughly 1 out of every 4 orders is being returned, making returns an important business area to investigate.
+That means returns represent a substantial portion of the order base and should be treated as a business-performance issue rather than only a customer-service metric.

-2. Refund exposure is substantial
+2. Refunds create meaningful financial exposure

-The total refund amount shown is approximately 3.82M, indicating that returns are not only an operational issue but also have a direct financial impact.
+The dashboard reports approximately 3.82M in refund amount.

+This makes it important to prioritize return causes not only by volume but also by their financial impact.

-3. Fashion is the leading return category
+3. Fashion is the primary return category

-Fashion appears as the top return category, with the highest returned-unit volume among the categories displayed.
+Fashion is currently the top return category by returned units.

-This makes fashion a natural starting point for investigating issues such as sizing, product expectations, quality, and product descriptions.
+This makes it a logical starting point for investigating issues such as sizing, product expectations, quality and product information.

-4. Product expectations are a major return driver

-"Product Not As Expected" is identified as the top return reason.
+4. "Product Not As Expected" is the leading return reason

-This could indicate a gap between what customers expect before purchase and what they receive.
+This finding points toward a possible gap between the customer's expectation at purchase and the actual product received.

-Possible areas to investigate include:
+Product imagery, descriptions, specifications, reviews and expectation-setting should therefore be reviewed.

+5. Return causes are not equally important

+The Pareto analysis demonstrates why looking at every return reason equally isn't necessarily efficient.

+The business can focus first on the reasons contributing the largest share of returned units.

+6. Discounting needs to be monitored

+Some products show a combination of relatively high discounts and higher return rates.

+This doesn't establish causation, but it creates a useful risk signal for further product and promotion analysis.

+💡 Business Recommendations

+The dashboard can translate directly into operational actions.

+🛍️ Product Not As Expected

+Improve:

-Product images
+Product photography
 Product descriptions
-Size information
 Product specifications
+Product comparison information
 Customer reviews

+The goal is to make the online product experience closer to the actual product.

+👕 Wrong Size

+For Fashion and Footwear:

+Improve size guides
+Add measurement references
+Show fit information
+Analyze size-related return feedback
-Product quality
+📦 Damaged Product
-Customer expectations created by marketing
-5. Some return reasons dominate overall returns

-The Pareto analysis shows that a relatively small number of return reasons contribute a large proportion of returned units.

-This is useful because the company doesn't necessarily need to solve every return reason at once.
-It can prioritize the biggest contributors first.

-6. Discounts and returns deserve attention

-The scatter plot comparing Average Discount % vs Return Rate % shows variation across products.

-Some products have relatively high discounts alongside higher return rates.
-This doesn't prove that discounts cause returns, but it highlights products that deserve further investigation.

-7. Product-level performance varies considerably

-The product diagnostics table shows noticeable differences in:
+Review:

+Packaging standards
+Warehouse handling
+Delivery partners
+Marketplace fulfillment processes
+⭐ Quality Issues

+Create vendor-level scorecards using:

+Returned units
 Return rate
-Returned units
 Refund amount
-Average return days
-Average discount

-This suggests that return management should not be approached only at an overall business level.
-Specific products may require targeted action.

-💡 Business Takeaways

-The analysis suggests several practical actions:

-Reduce "Product Not As Expected" returns

-Improve product information with better photography, detailed specifications, accurate descriptions, size guides, and customer reviews.

-Focus on Fashion first

-Since Fashion has the highest return volume, it should be one of the first categories investigated.

-Prioritize the biggest return reasons
+Quality-related return reasons

-Use the Pareto analysis to focus resources on the return reasons responsible for the largest share of returns.

-Investigate high-discount products

-Products with both high discounts and high return rates should be reviewed to understand whether promotions are attracting customers whose expectations don't match the product.

-Monitor problematic products

-Products with unusually high return rates should be reviewed individually rather than relying only on category-level averages.

-Improve return-cycle management

-Average return days can help operations teams understand how quickly returned inventory is coming back into the business.
+This can help identify suppliers contributing disproportionately to returns.

+💰 Discount Risk

+Avoid aggressive discounts on products that already show a high return rate unless there is a clear business reason.

+Promotions should be evaluated against both sales volume and post-sale return behavior.

+🎯 Prioritization Rule

+A useful business rule from this analysis is:

+Prioritize return causes that combine high returned-unit volume with high refund exposure.

+This prevents the business from focusing only on the number of returns while ignoring their financial impact.

 🛠️ Tools & Technologies

 Power BI
 DAX
 Power Query
 Data Modeling
-Data Cleaning & Transformation
+Data Cleaning
-Interactive Visualizations
+Data Visualization
+Star Schema

-Power BI Techniques Used
+Power BI Features Used
 KPI Cards
 Slicers
-Date filtering
+Conditional Formatting
+Matrix Heatmap
+Scatter Plot
+Pareto Chart
 Donut Chart
 Bar Chart
-Pareto Analysis
-Heatmap / Matrix
-Scatter Plot
-Detailed Product Table
-Conditional Formatting
-Time-Series Analysis
+Line/Area Trend
-DAX Measures
+Dynamic DAX Measures
-*Dataset Taken from Kaggle.com
+MoM Analysis
+Interactive Filtering
+📚 What I Learned From This Project

+One of the main goals of this project was to build something that demonstrates more than Power BI visualization skills.

+The project helped bring together:

+Data Cleaning → Data Modeling → DAX → Business Logic → Visualization → Business Recommendations

+The biggest learning for me was that a good dashboard shouldn't answer only:

+"What happened?"

+It should also help answer:

+"Why did it happen, and what should the business do next?"

-📁 Dashboard Structure
+📁 Suggested GitHub Repository Structure E-Commerce-Return-Refund-Analysis/
-E-Commerce Return & Refund Analysis
 │
-├── Executive Summary
-│   ├── Total Orders
-│   ├── Return Orders
-│   ├── Return Rate
-│   ├── Refund Amount
-│   ├── Refund Trend
+├── README.md
-│   ├── Returns by Sales Channel
-│   ├── Returns by Category
-│   └── Return Reason Pareto
 │
-└── Product Diagnostics
-    ├── Top Return Category
+├── Dataset/
+│   └── ecommerce_orders.csv
+│
-    ├── Top Return Reason
+├── PowerBI/
+│   └── E-Commerce_Return_Refund_Analysis.pbix
+│
-    ├── Average Return Days
+├── Dashboard/
-    ├── Discount vs Return Rate
+│   ├── Executive_Summary.png
+│   └── Product_Diagnostics.png
+│
-    ├── Return Reason Heatmap
+├── DAX/
+│   └── Measures.md
+│
+└── Documentation/
-    └── Product-Level Analysis
+    └── Business_Insights.md
-📌 Conclusion

-This project goes beyond simply reporting return numbers.
-The objective was to turn transaction-level return data into business insights that can support better decisions around products, customers, promotions, and return management.
 Screenshot Image :

 The biggest opportunity is to understand why customers return products and then focus improvement efforts on the categories, products, and return reasons creating the greatest financial and operational impact.<img width="1907" height="1768" alt="E-Commerce Return   Refund Analysis Screenshot" src="https://github.com/user-attachments/assets/8a1a3fbb-be68-466e-a2b8-2b1a67f1f5bb" />